Major Project Status

 3. Has sufficient financial resources and support to: complete the Australian Government approval(s) process; and have reasonable commercial viability

 Proponents seeking Major Project Status need to demonstrate the extent of financial support for the project; sufficient at least to carry it through the approvals processes.
-The will seek information to show that the project has demonstrated early engagement with relevant state or territory governments, attracted adequate funding and other support, including experience and proponent history to sustain it through the approvals processes.
+The Agency will seek information to show that the project has demonstrated early engagement with relevant state or territory governments, attracted adequate funding and other support, including experience and proponent history to sustain it through the approvals processes.

 Evidence of adequate funding and support to enable the project to successfully complete approvals processes and the project's general viability may take many forms.
 These may include:

 - Evidence of early engagement with state or territory governments;